the-world-needs-wannabes/the-world-needs-wannabes/README.md

 <br/>
 ⑅ ⁠☞ YOU!! social anxiety is a BITCH so as long as you can keep the conversation going we will almost definetly become close (⁠´⁠-⁠﹏⁠-⁠`⁠；⁠)
 <br/>
+⑅ TV Girl! if im in my tv girl skin i have no problem matching with you!! *COUGH SOMEONE NEEDS TO REMAKE THEIR TV SKIN* (⁠☉⁠｡⁠☉⁠)⁠! woahh who said that
+<br/>
 ⑅ SO many more but i forget so if you mention something around me ill probably know what youre talking about
-<br/>
 <div>
-my favorite car ever because i wanted to put this here

 </div>
 <!--